xtiannd/xtiand.github.io/index.md

 host: The host field specifies the name of the network host from which the event originated.
 In this search there are five hosts:

- -mailsv - Buttercup Games' mail server.
+ *  mailsv - Buttercup Games' mail server.
 Examine events generated from this host.

- -www1 - This is one of Buttercup Games' web applications.
+ *  www1 - This is one of Buttercup Games' web applications.

- -www2 - This is one of Buttercup Games' web applications.
+ *  www2 - This is one of Buttercup Games' web applications.

- -www3 - This is one of Buttercup Games' web applications.
+ *  www3 - This is one of Buttercup Games' web applications.

- -vendor_sales - Information about Buttercup Games' retail sales.
+ *  vendor_sales - Information about Buttercup Games' retail sales.

 source: The source field indicates the file name from which the event originates.
 You should identify eight sources.
 Notice /mailsv/secure.log, which is a log file that contains information related to authentication and authorization attempts on the mail server.